eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Initialize New Monitor
 ----------------------
 Button to start monitoring a new DDS network.
-The entities in this network will be discovered automatically, and their connections and data will be built and display in the monitor for further queries from the user.
+The entities of this network will be automatically discovered.
+Moreover, their connections, their configuration and statistical data reported by them will be built and displayed on the monitor for further user queries.
 Be aware that the discovery of this entities is made by DDS protocols, and so they will not be instantaneous or simultaneous.